omrigo5/OG-Portfolio/README.md

-Please check out my updated portfolio by clicking the following link:
+Please check out my updated portfolio by clicking on the following link:
 [omrigo5.github.io/cv/portfolio/]

 Description of my data-science projects with links to their GitHub repositories: